Zero-Downtime Laravel Deployment on Any Linux VPS Using GitHub Actions (Atomic Deployment)

 Hardcode release paths in .envUse current/ in all binary/asset paths

-What You Get on this Atomic Deployment Setup on Cloudways or any hosting
+What You Get on This Atomic Deployment Setup

 • Zero downtime deployments